garrethlee/ubeseat/README.md

 ## Introduction

 Ubeseat is a Streamlit web application that provides real-time alerts and tracking for course availability at the University of British Columbia (UBC).
-With Ubeseat, you can select specific courses you're interested in, receive alerts when they become available, and easily manage your course tracking preferences.
+With Ubeseat, you can select specific courses you're interested in, receive alerts when they become available, and easily manage your course-tracking preferences.

 ## Features